pseudosavant/burlap.js/README.md

 * Burlap.flipX: Flips the current `<canvas>` along the X-axis.
 * Burlap.flipY: Flips the current `<canvas>` along the Y-axis.
 * Burlap.flipXY: Flip the current `<canvas>` along the x and y axis.

+## Examples
+You can run the test harness (/test/index.html) locally or try the [jsbin version](https://output.jsbin.com/zikani/) online to try out Burlap.js.

+## Why Burlap
+Why Burlap?
+Burlap is a kind of canvas.
+Get it?
+Yeah, I know.
+Not that funny.

+## License
+MIT